Lizard Head Pass

 Lizard Head Pass, elevation 10222 ft, is a mountain pass in the San Juan Mountains of Colorado, on the border between Dolores and San Miguel counties.

 It is also on the divide between the watersheds of the Dolores River and San Miguel River.
 The pass lies in the saddle between Lizard Head and Sheep Mountain.

 History

-The pass is named for a prominent nearby peak that is said to look like the head of a lizard, the 12995 ft spire of Lizard Head.
+The pass is named for a prominent nearby peak, the 12995 ft spire of Lizard Head.
 The pass is currently traversed by State Highway 145, about 12 miles south of the Telluride turnoff.

 It was also used by the historic Rio Grande Southern Railroad until 1952.
 Although the grades on both sides of the pass are mild for automobile traffic, this was a significant obstacle for the railroad, and this was a factor leading to the use of the Galloping Goose railcars.